SystemIntegration/react-e-com/README.md

 ## Features
   - Add to cart.
   - Remove to cart.
-  - view full specification of product.
+  - View full specification of product.
+  - Add suggestion part.
+  - Sort products by category.
-  - checkout functionality.
+  - Checkout functionality.

 ## Technologies Used
   - React
   - Material ui
   - For API, We use dummyjson.com website.

 ## Getting Started